Judge: Federal Agents Lack Authority to Clear Portland Streets

 “There has been no reduction in federal presence; federal law enforcement officers remain in Portland at augmented levels.
 Reports and implications to the contrary are irresponsible and dishonest,” the department said that in an Aug.
 4 press release.

-Judge Simon underscored that point in his ruling on Thursday.
+Judge Simon underscored that point in his ruling Thursday.

-“The out-of-town agents and officers of the Federal Defendants who have been deployed to Portland, however, and whose actions were the basis of the Court’s TRO, remain in Portland,” Simon wrote.
+“The out-of-town agents and officers of the federal defendants who have been deployed to Portland, however, and whose actions were the basis of the court’s TRO, remain in Portland,” Simon wrote.
 “Further, they have no scheduled date of departure.”

-In his ruling, Simon made his restraining order more permanent, issuing a preliminary injunction with the added requirement that federal agents wear unique identifying numbers.
+Simon made his restraining order more permanent, issuing a preliminary injunction with the added requirement that federal agents wear unique identifying numbers.

-Thirty-six journalists and legal observers have filed declarations in the case, documenting instances where they say federal agents targeted them for assaults, even though they were clearly marked as professionals, and couldn’t have been mistaken for protesters.
-Fourteen of those incidents allegedly happened after Judge Simon’s restraining order was in place.
+Thirty-six journalists and legal observers have filed declarations in the case, documenting instances where they say federal agents targeted them for assaults, even though they were clearly marked as professionals and couldn’t have been mistaken for protesters.
+Fourteen of those incidents happened after Judge Simon’s restraining order was in place, according to declarations.

 On the very night Simon issued his restraining order, federal agents shot legal observer Kat Mahoney in the head with a pink paint ball as she stood across the street from the federal courthouse, observing the protest, according to Mahoney’s declaration.
 Later that same night, Mahoney says, a federal officer calmly doused her and three other legal observers “as though he were watering a line of flowers.”